Frequently Asked Questions and Glossary Terms.

 We have an office in Winnipeg and one in Calgary.
 See our contact page for address information.

 Our brokers are not commissioned sales people.
-We have one goal, and that's to provide the same great service to everyone regardless of their premium amount.
+We have one goal, and that's to work together as a team to provide the same great service to everyone regardless of their premium amount.

 It’s important to do your research by examining the policies of many different providers.
 An independent insurance broker, such as Snowbird Medi-Quote/Medi-Quote Insurance Brokers, can do this for you to find the best option for your needs.